Riverside

 There were 91,932 households, out of which 38,939 (had children under the age of 18 living in them, 45,398 (were opposite-sex married couples living together, 13,845 (had a female householder with no husband present, 6,372 (had a male householder with no wife present.
 There were 6,392 (unmarried opposite-sex partnerships, and 746 (same-sex married couples or partnerships.
 18,284 households (were made up of individuals, and 6,262 (had someone living alone who was 65 years of age or older.
 The average household size was 3.18.
 There were 65,615 families (of all households); the average family size was 3.67.

-The population was spread out, with 81,406 people (under the age of 18, 47,126 people (aged 18 to 24, 82,482 people (aged 25 to 44, 66,615 people (aged 45 to 64, and 26,242 people (who were 65 years of age or older.
+There were 81,406 people (under the age of 18, 47,126 (aged 18 to 24, 82,482 (aged 25 to 44, 66,615 (aged 45 to 64, and 26,242 (who were 65 years of age or older.
 The median age was 30.0 years.
 For every 100 females, there were 97.6 males.
 For every 100 females age 18 and over, there were 95.4 males.

 There were 98,444 housing units at an average density of 1,208.7 unitsper square mile (units/km2), of which 51,185 (were owner-occupied, and 40,747 (were occupied by renters.
 The homeowner vacancy rate was 2.4%; the rental vacancy rate was 7.4%.
 168,888 people (of the population) lived in owner-occupied housing units and 123,434 people (lived in rental housing units.